godiego88/fia-project/docs/FIA_API_Architecture.md

 ### Purpose:

-Stage 1 builds `trigger_context.json` using the maximum amount of cost-free intelligence available.
+Stage 1 builds trigger context using the maximum amount of cost-free intelligence available.

 ------------------------------------------------------------------------